wp-plugins/flyzoo/readme.txt

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

-* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience
+* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience.
+Just the enable the plugin, and we'll handle all the heavy lifting!

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
 Customize headers, pop up messages and add images to match your marketing needs.

 * **Eye-catching, sleek interface:** You love great design and we do too.
 Our **chat** has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!

-* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
-Just the enable the plugin, and we'll handle all the heavy lifting!
+* **Smooth, Facebook-like chat message delivery**

 * **Tab Sync**: When you work in multiple browser windows (or tabs) all the chat windows are synchronized so you can talk from any tab.